braiscaloto/ComeWeGO/README.md

-# ComeWeGO
+# Twittor
-Social network developed with Golang (GO), React and MongoDB
+Social network based in Twitter developed with Golang (GO), React and MongoDB